 Pre-filing bankruptcy counseling and post-filing debtor education courses must be paid for with a debit card online.
 Credit cards are not accepted for pre-filing bankruptcy counseling or the post-filing debtor education course.

 All clients who complete an instructional course are eligible to receive a certificate of completion at no additional charge.
-All certificates will be available within one business day of confirmed completion of the online counseling service(s).
+We have an obligation to provide the certificate promptly upon completion of instruction.
+You will only receive the certificate if you complete the counseling.

 Consumers have the opportunity to negotiate an alternative payment schedule with regard to unsecured consumer debt.
 Consumer Debt Counselors can assist clients with setting up an alternative payment schedule such as a debt management program.
 If we are unable to provide a service needed by a client, we will refer him or her to another approved agency.